nationalarchives/tdr-dev-documentation/architecture-decision-records/README.md

 The decision itself should be considered immutable when it's merged.
-If we change our approach, we should add a new ADR explaining the change, leaving the original as a reference and marking it as deprecating.
+If we change our approach, we should add a new ADR explaining the change, leaving the original as a reference and marking it as deprecated.

 If the decision has significant or unexpected consequences, we can also add a new section explaining what happened.
 This might help other developers who are